tommyrharper/shared-notes/stakingv2/audit-response/omniscia-audit.md

 ## SRV-01S: Inexistent Sanitization of Input Addresses

 - I have added zero value address checks for all values except `_contractOwner` based on same reasoning as above.

+## REV-01M: Improper Bulk Transfer to Self

+- I have added a check to prevent the ability to bulk transfer entries to oneself.

+## REV-02M: Discrepant Handling of Fees

+- Have updated the code logic to handle this edge case.